Martinhermes95/KUKA-KR3-R540-Matlab-Simulator/README.md

 Link_one = ('theta','d',1,'a',1,'alhpa',0, 'qlim', [0 pi ]);

 At this example we haven't a theta offset, so the joint angle is just theta1, for example.
-The offset distence 'd' is 1 (1mm, for ex.).
+The offset distance 'd' is 1 (1mm, for ex.).
 The lenght of the link 'a' is 1 too.
 The link twist 'alpha' is 0 degrees and theta is limited by 'qlim' from 0 to 180 degrees.

 For the KR3 R540 manipulator we have 6 links and the parameters were took by its specification's manual.
 It has 5 rotational joints and the tool.
 L1, L2, L3, L4 and L5 represent the first 5 five link and L6 represent the tool link.